rafaelsmonte/hackaton-video-processor-worker/docs/ci-cd.md

 ### Steps

+1. **Build & Tests**:
+   - The application is built again to ensure consistency.
+   - The same **test suite** used in CI runs again to confirm that the merged code remains stable.
+   - The code is analyzed again by **SonarQube**, verifying:
+     - Security vulnerabilities.
+     - Code coverage.
+     - Code duplication.
+     - Dependencies.

-1. **Upload to ECR**:
+2. **Upload to ECR**:
-   - A **container image** will be built and uploaded to **Amazon Elastic Container Registry (ECR)**.
+   - A **container image** is built and uploaded to **Amazon Elastic Container Registry (ECR)**.
-   - Two versions of the image will be uploaded:
+   - Two versions of the image are pushed:
-     - **Tag `latest`**: Always pointing to the most recent stable build.
+     - **Tag `latest`**: Always points to the most recent stable build.
-     - **Tag with the commit hash**: Allowing precise version control and easy rollbacks if needed.
+     - **Tag with the commit hash**: Enables precise version control and easier rollbacks.

-2. **Update Container on EKS**:
+3. **Update Container on EKS**:
-   - After the image is successfully uploaded to ECR, the container on **Amazon Elastic Kubernetes Service (EKS)** will be updated to reflect the new image.
+   - After the image is uploaded to ECR, the container on **Amazon Elastic Kubernetes Service (EKS)** is updated.
-   - This ensures that the latest version of the code is running in the production environment.
+   - This ensures the latest validated version is running in the production environment.

 ## Considerations

-- The `main` branch is kept stable and secure, as all changes go through rigorous testing, SonarQube analysis, and manual reviews before being integrated.
+- The `main` branch remains stable and secure, as changes go through rigorous testing and reviews before integration.
-- The **SonarQube** analysis helps prevent security vulnerabilities, maintain high code quality, and ensure that dependencies are safe.
-- The **CD process** ensures seamless deployments while maintaining easy rollback options through tagged images.
+- The **CD process also includes testing and SonarQube analysis**, ensuring that any new deployment maintains high quality and security.
+- Uploading both the `latest` tag and the commit hash tag allows for easy version tracking and quick rollbacks if needed.